CiwPython/Ciw/docs/Guides/time_dependent.rst

 State Dependent Distributions
 -----------------------------

-In adddition to the time parameter :code:`t`, the sample method takes in the concerned individual :code:`ind`.
+In addition to the time parameter :code:`t`, the sample method takes in the concerned individual :code:`ind`.
 Therefore individuals can use this individual's attributes when sampling a service time (*note it does not make sense to use this to sample inter-arrival times as that individual has not been created yet!*).
 This individual has a :code:`ind.simulation` attribute, which points to the :code:`Simulation` object, meaning it has access to the whole state of the system.